tilishop/wax.cr/README.md

 additional data, before it's sent to Moustache.

 Despite its purpose, Wax isn't bound to Moustache at all.
 It can be used with any templating language.
-All it needs is JSON, a `Hash` or an object responding to `.to_h`.
+All it needs is a `Hash`, `JSON`, `YAML` or a file.
 It will return a new `Hash` with the transformed data.

 ## Installation